xlabmedical/trueform/README.md

 ### Examples

-Examples are located in the director [examples](./examples/).
+Examples are located in the directory [examples](./examples/).
 To build them, run:

 ```bash
 mkdir build